-- Café: Any establishment where food consumption takes place on-premise, which has a maximum seating capacity of 50 people, and which does not include drive-in or drive-through facilities, or curb service. other than a restaurant or fast-food restaurant as defined herein, whose principal use is the sale, at retail, of unpackaged food and/or beverages in a ready-toconsume state for consumption in the building or at tables situated on the premises; and which has a maximum seating capacity of 50 people; and which does not include a drive-in or drive-through service facility or offer curb service. - Restaurant: Any establishment, other than a café or fast-food restaurant as defined herein, whose principal use is the sale, at retail, of unpackaged food and/or beverages in a ready-toconsume state for consumption in the building or at tables situated on the premises; and which does not include a drive-in or drive-through service facility or offer curb service.
-(Ord.
-No. 9192-59, § 1,2,3,4, 12-2-91) - 3.
-Restaurant, Fast-food: Any establishment, other than a café or restaurant as defined herein, whose principal business is the sale, at retail, of ready-to-consume servings of packaged foods and/or beverages, including frozen desserts, for consumption within the building, or at tables on the premises, or for carry-out; or any establishment which includes a drive-in or drive-through service facility or offers curb service.
+- 1. Café: Any establishment where food consumption takes place on-premise, which has a maximum seating capacity of 50 people, and which does not include drive-in or drive-through facilities, or curb service. - 2.
+Restaurant: Any establishment, whose principal use is the sale, at retail, of unpackaged food and/or beverages in a ready-to-consume state for consumption in the building or at tables situated on the premises; and which does not include a drive-in or drive-through service facility or offer curb service. - 3.
+Restaurant, Fast-food: Any establishment, whose principal business is the sale, at retail, of ready-to-consume servings of packaged foods and/or beverages, including frozen desserts, for consumption within the building, or at tables on the premises, or for carry-out; or any establishment which includes a drive-in or drive-through service facility or offers curb service.